cirosantilli/linux-cheat/od.md

 Note how this is less convenient that hexadecimal since each byte needs 3 characters instead of 2 to be represented.

-Another downside of using octal: 3 octal character makes 9 bits (3 per charcter) and not 8 as in a byte, so it is not possible to have for example `444`.
+Another downside of using octal: 3 octal character makes 9 bits (3 per character) and not 8 as in a byte, so it is not possible to have for example `444`.

 ### tc